Externoak/Ansible-Network/README.md

       LDAP domain: dc=nodomain

-      To access LDAP server from remote client use the IP assinged by DHCP and cn=admin,dc=nodomain.
+      To access LDAP server from a remote client use the IP assinged by DHCP and cn=admin,dc=nodomain.
-      Password to LDAP admin will be the one specified by the user during installation.
+      The password for LDAP admin will be the one specified by the user during installation.

       Netdata:
-      This should only be needed once since netdata will save into my-netdata all theses ports along each hostname.
+      This should only be needed once, since netdata will save each hostname to my-netdata with it's correspondent IP.

                HAProxyIP:19999 --> HAProxy netdata
                HAProxyIP:19990 --> Moodle netdata